-Welcome to my blog!
-This blog is dedicated celebrating all things 18 inch doll related.
+Welcome to our blog!
+This blog is dedicated celebrating all things 18 inch and 6 inch doll related.
 From Free craft ideas to great Dollar store Gems,and reviews of some fantastic Etsy shops!
 You will find it all here as well as give away contests of Doll clothing, books, accessories and more!

 Please check out my weekly column at www.dolldiaries.com

 Thank you for stopping by, I hope to see you again soon.
 I welcome feedback and questions, even a story or too!

 Imagine my happy surprise to find an Etsy shop operated by a wonderful lady one hour from my house.
 There are very few Canadian Shops offering reasonably priced and beautifully made items for American Girl dolls.
 Whoa it's me is a great Etsy shop offering some fantastic deals for 18 inch dolls.

 Trudy of Whoa it's me creates some truly beautiful coats and her mother makes the Knit items and sweaters for 18 inch dolls